🎅Christmas is calling! Book your FREE festive experience today!🎄 Find Out More

 For many years, Shrewsbury Prison was a place of execution, which in older times was carried out in public and drew huge crowds in an unwholesome festive atmosphere.
 People used to turn up early to make sure they got a good place and posters were produced as souvenirs.

-Shrewsbury’s last public hanging was on April 9th 1868 when 35-year-old John Mapp was executed for the murder of a nine-year-old girl, just 1 month before the end of public executions in England.
+Shrewsbury’s last public hanging was on April 9th 1868 when 35-year-old John Mapp was executed for the murder of a 9-year-old girl, just one month before the end of public executions in England.

 During redevelopment in 1972, the remains of ten prisoners executed at Shrewsbury Prison were dug up.
 Nine of those prisoners were unrecognisable and were subsequently cremated.
 The remaining prisoner was identified as George Riley, where his remains were handed over to his relatives.